SCLW/Circuitry-Based-Sound/readme.md

 <br>
 <br>

 For most applications, building an integrated circuit with discrete parts leads to a significant degradation of its performance.
-Because the dedicated parts within an IC can be produced precisely to the needs of the circuit.
+Because the dedicated parts within an IC are produced precisely to the needs of the circuit.

 ![Crackle_Circuit_Prototype](https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Crackle_Circuit_Prototype.jpg)